BGS logoMineralsUK logo

 Project overview

-University Church of St Mary the Virgin, Oxford, © Tarnia McAlester
+University Church of St Mary the Virgin, Oxford. (c) Tarnia McAlester.

 England's rich architectural heritage owes much to the great variety of stones used in its buildings and other structures.
 Stone buildings commonly reflect the local geology, imparting local distinctiveness to historic towns, villages and rural landscapes.
-Stone is the major building material in many of the half-a-million listed buildings and 9,500 conservation areas in England.
+Stone is the major building material in many of the 500 000 listed buildings and 9500 conservation areas in England.

 If the character of these buildings and areas is to be maintained, supplies of new matching stone are needed for repair and for new construction.
-In many cases, however, the source of the original stone is not known and even if it is known, it is not unusual to find that the quarry has long-since closed.
+In many cases, however, the source of the original stone is not known and, even if it is known, it is not unusual to find that the quarry has long-since closed.
 This makes it difficult to obtain suitable stone for repairs or for new-build projects.
-By identifying the most significant building stones used in the past and by establishing where they came from and potential alternative sources, the Building Stones Database for England attempts to address these problems.
+The Building Stones Database for England attempts to address these problems by identifying the most significant building stones used in the past and establishing where they came from and any potential alternative sources.

 The Building Stones Database for England Map Explorer – an online GIS resource – enables you explore building stones and their sources throughout England, as well as the bedrock and superficial geology.